ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 To declare an object type as a refetchable, we need to annotate it using the `[Node]` attribute.
 This in turn causes the type to implement the `Node` interface and if present automatically turns the `id` field into a [global identifier](#global-identifiers).

-There also needs to be a method responsible for the acutal refetching of the object.
+There also needs to be a method, a _node resolver_, responsible for the acutal refetching of the object.
 Assuming our class is called `Product`, Hot Chocolate looks for a static method, with one of the following names:

 - `Get`
 - `GetAsync`